History

 The AmeriFlux network and its community are national and international intellectual contributors.
 AmeriFlux is a key member of the global FLUXNET network of networks (Baldocchi et al., 2001) and a key component of the North American Carbon Program (Schaefer et al., 2012).
 Data from AmeriFlux have been used to validate new satellite-based estimates of carbon exchange from the NASA MODIS sensors on the Terra and Aqua satellites (Running et al., 2004; Sims et al., 2008), and to validate and parameterize models that are used to simulate land-surface processes in climate models, and carbon and water exchange in ecosystem and biogeochemical models (Schaefer et al., 2012; Schwalm et al., 2010).

 Special issues in journals like Agricultural and Forest Meteorology produced highly cited findings on the eddy covariance method (Massman and Lee, 2002), flux footprint theory (Schmid, 2002), and synthesis of flux data among climate and ecological gradients (Falge et al., 2002; Law et al., 2002).
 The 2002 Workshop on Flux Diagnostics and Standardization produced a Handbook on Micrometeorology (Lee et al., 2004).
+On occasion of the 25 year anniversary of the Network, a Special Issue was assembled in Agriculture and Forest Meteorology.

 In 2012, the US Department of Energy changed the funding structure of the network and contracted Lawrence Berkeley National Laboratory, under the leadership of Margaret Torn, to guide investigator-operated AmeriFlux core sites, and provide long-term stable funding to support state-of-the-art instrumentation and staffing to optimize site operations and resulting data quality.
 The new AmeriFlux Management Project (AMP) [link to About/About AMP] continues to provide annual QA/QC site visits using their roving calibration systems, to offer open-access data to the broad scientific community, and to standardize data processing, gap filling and flux partitioning (Agarwal et al., 2010), while pursuing continuous improvement in processes to achieve higher quality data and better service to the AmeriFlux community.